theRealAph/ScopeLocals/README.md

 methods invoked transitively by them.

-It should now be clear that the thread call stack diagram above is actually a picture of two separate extents for two different threads.
+It should now be clear that the thread call stack diagram above is a picture of two separate extents for two different threads.
 In both cases the bottom frame of the extent is a call to method `Server.processRequest()`.
 In Thread 1 the top frame is a call to method `DBDriver.newConnection()` while in Thread 2 it is a call to